|

 might be corrected

-- Did the coach ensure the athletes were collected by the appropriate people
+- Did the coach ensure the appropriate people collected the athletes

 - MARTENS, R. (1997) Successful Coaching.
 Champaign: Human Kinetics